alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 To upgrade, you must set up a new service and move your app data over.

-1. [Set up a new PostgreSQL service](/deploying_services.html#set-up-a-postgresql-service) with a new plan that is the same encryption type as your current plan.
+1. [Set up a new PostgreSQL service](/deploying_services.html#set-up-a-postgresql-service) with a new plan that is a encryption type to your current plan.
 1. Move your app data from the current service to the new service by following the [import and export bulk data documentation](/deploying_services.html#paas-to-paas).

 #### Downgrade PostgreSQL service plan